flectra-hq/flectra/addons/account/README.md

 ---------------------------

-Manage your assets, track expenses, control budgets, multi-level analytic accounting; Flectra has all the features you need to sustain all your business activities.
+Manage your assets, track expenses, control budgets, multi-level analytic accounting; Odoo has all the features you need to sustain all your business activities.

 Scale With Your Organization
 ----------------------------

-Flectra supports multiple currencies, multiple users with different access rights, multiple companies with real time consolidation and unlimited analytic plans.
+Odoo supports multiple currencies, multiple users with different access rights, multiple companies with real time consolidation and unlimited analytic plans.